 5. The customer asks a question or has a problem that you don't have a solution for.

-Some customers will ask you questions that you either haven't answered before or you know don't have a solution.
-For these cases, you need to come up with an explanation as to why you don't have an immediate answer and what you can do for the customer instead.
+Some customers will ask you questions that you either haven‘t answered before or you know don’t have a solution.
+In these cases, you need to explain your inability to provide an immediate answer and state what you can do for the customer instead.

-Once you troubleshoot for about five minutes, if you still don't have a solution you should always ask to follow up with the customer.
-This shows them that you're dedicated to solving their problem and are willing to dig deeper to find a solution.
+Once you troubleshoot for about five minutes, if you still don‘t have a solution, you should always ask to follow up with the customer.
+This shows them you’re dedicated to solving their problem and will dig deeper to find a solution.
 Even if you come up empty-handed, customers will still appreciate the extra effort you put into their case.

 Customer Service Role Play Script